Troglodyne-Internet-Widgets/tCMS/Readme.md

 tCMS
 =====

-A flexible perl CMS which supports multiple data models and content types
+A flexible perl CMS which supports multiple data models and content types.
+Should be readily portable/hostable between any other system that runs tCMS due to being largely self-contained.

 tCMS is built fully around ubuntu hosts at the moment.